marfg97/VPN-Server/README.md

 # AWS OpenVPN Server Auto-Deployment

-Automated deployment of a secure OpenVPN server on AWS EC2 using CloudFormation and custom configuration scripts.
+Automated deployment of a secure OpenVPN server on AWS EC2 using CloudFormation and a setup script stored in S3.

 ## Features